SpenceKonde/ATTinyCore/README.md

 ## Acknowledgements

-This core was originally based on TCWorld's ATTinyCore, which is in turn based on the arduino-tiny core here: http://code.google.com/p/arduino-tiny/
+This core was originally based on TCWorld's ATTinyCore, which is in turn based on the arduino-tiny core here: [http://code.google.com/p/arduino-tiny/](http://code.google.com/p/arduino-tiny/)
 The ATtiny841 support is based on shimniok's ATtiny x41 core, and the 1634 support on Rambo's ATtiny1634 core.

 @per1234, who has been an invaluable resource for myself and others within the Arduino community, specifically having set up the Travis-based CI testing system (which will cease to be used once the other foot drops wrt.
 Travis terms) and his years of assistance with board manager releases and more.

-The pinout diagrams are created by @MCUdude, who maintains a number of excellent cores for virtually every Microcontroller you might want to use with Arduino as as it has "ATmega" in the name - http://github.com/MCUdude
+The pinout diagrams are created by @MCUdude, who maintains a number of excellent cores for virtually every Microcontroller you might want to use with Arduino as as it has "ATmega" in the name - You can find them at [http://github.com/MCUdude](http://github.com/MCUdude)

 Many individuals have contributed various fixes and improvements via GitHub - see the [contributor list](https://github.com/SpenceKonde/ATTinyCore/graphs/contributors) for the full list.